ClearSlide/Fantastic-Transcoder/readme.md

 ## DynamoDB Data structure
 There are three tables within DynamoDB.
 ConversionID is the shared key between the tables.
 It's a unique identifier for each individual video to be converted.
 - FT_VideoConversions triggers Conversions and contains basic data about the video file, such as the unique identifier and the number of retries.
+It also includes identifiers for the SQS messages
 - FT_ConversionState tracks state data about the overall conversion process.
 - FT_SegmentState tracks the conversion status of each segment